coveo/source.coveo.com/_posts/2018-02-15-custom-component-hive.md

 The steps to integrate the `Feeling Lucky` component are similar to the resources file:

-* Create a new view file `Website/Views/Coveo Hive Custom/CoveoFeelingLucky.cshtml` and put `<div class="CoveoFeelingLucky" data-title="Feeling lucky?"></div>` for its content
+1. Create a new view file `Website/Views/Coveo Hive Custom/CoveoFeelingLucky.cshtml` and put `<div class="CoveoFeelingLucky" data-title="Feeling lucky?"></div>` for its content.
-* Add a new item in Sitecore `Coveo Feeling Lucky`.
+2. Add a new item in Sitecore `Coveo Feeling Lucky`.
-* Integrate it in the placeholders that you want.
+3. Integrate it in the placeholders that you want.
 The `Coveo Hive/Search Boxes/Searchbox Settings` is an interesting one since components in this placeholder are located right beside the search box.

 ## Attaching the randomized field to a Sitecore source